Da'Vida has had consistently high Anguilla restaurant ratings right from their early days. Each of their several dining experiences are phenomenal.

 We knew it was good when Yuki (who normally sticks to Diet Cokes) considered ordering a second.

-In the photo to the right, you can see I'm biting into my first ever lobster spring roll...
+I'll never forget that feeling of biting into my first ever lobster spring roll...

 Exotic Asian sensations...